Leafwing-Studios/fop-rules/docs/character-options/species/slime.md

 **Combat Glue:** Creatures have disadvantage on Athletics skill checks made to break free of your grapple using the Break Grapple minor action.

-**Stuck to the Ground:** If you did not spend movement during your last turn, you are immune to forced movement.
+**Stuck to the Ground:** If you did not spend movement during your last turn, the effects of forced movement against you are halved.

 **Tactical Adhesive:** You do not need to make Athletics skill checks to climb or stay attached to any surface.
+You no longer reset to the height tier of the tile you are standing on at the end of your turn.